 Local election results for Merced County from the 2020 general election

-Unofficial results for the Merced County races in the Nov.
-3, 2020, general election from the county Registrar of Voters’ Office.
+Unofficial results for Merced County races in the Nov.
+3, 2020, general election from the county Registrar of Voters’ Office and California’s Secretary of State’s Office.
 These preliminary results, known as a semifinal official canvass, are updated until the vote is completed by the county.
 Official canvassing takes place between Nov.
 5 and Dec.
 3. The last day for vote-by-mail ballots to be counted is Nov.
 20. Results are to be certified by the county and sent to the state by Dec.
 4.

 Comments